North Beach (album)

 North Beach is a compilation album by American jazz pianist Vince Guaraldi (credited to Vince Guaraldi and Friends) released by D & D Records (Guaraldi's label) in January 2006.
 The album is a mix of previously unreleased studio and live recordings taped in mid-1970s.

 Background

 In the mid-2000s, Vince Guaraldi's son, David Guaraldi, worked to restore a wealth of unreleased live recorded material from his father's archives.
-The recordings on North Beach were taped in a variety of studios and jazz clubs based in the North Beach region of San Francisco, California.
+The recordings on North Beach were taped in a variety of studios and jazz clubs based in the North Beach neighborhood of San Francisco, California.

-The release features covers of Elton John's "Your Song" and Frank Sinatra's "It Was a Very Good Year".
+The release features covers of Elton John's "Your Song" and Ervin Drake's "It Was a Very Good Year".

 North Beach was released on CD only.
 It did not receive a vinyl release.

 Track listing

-"Cast Your Fate to the Wind", "Linus and Lucy" and "Cabaret" were re-released on Live on the Air (2008).
+"Cast Your Fate to the Wind", "Linus and Lucy" and "Cabaret" were re-released on Live on the Air (2008) live album.